Flowers and Plants Association

 The Flowers and Plants Association is a UK organisation that supports the horticulture and floriculture business, usually associated with garden centres.

 History

 It was formed in 1984.
 The UK flower and plant industry is worth around £2.2 billion.

 Function

-It helps to run the Hampton Court Palace Flower Show.
-It promotes the UK flower and garden business.
+Flowers and Plants Association helps to run the Hampton Court Palace Flower Show.
+It also promotes flower and garden businesses in United Kingdom.

 Structure

 It is situated just south of the Thames and the A3003 in the London Borough of Richmond upon Thames, near Barnes Hospital.